Tracheotomy: Percutaneous dilatational tracheotomy (PDT)

 The first widely accepted percutaneous tracheotomy technique was described by Pat Ciaglia, a New York surgeon, in 1985.
 The next widely used technique was developed in 1989 by Bill Griggs, an Australian intensive care specialist.
 In 1995, Fantoni developed a translaryngeal approach of percutaneous tracheostomy.
 The Griggs and Ciaglia Blue Rhino techniques are the two main techniques in current use.
-A number of comparison studies have been undertaken between these two techniques with no clear differences emerging An advantage of PDT over OST is the ability to perform the procedure at the patient's bedside.
+A number of comparison studies have been undertaken between these two techniques with no clear differences emerging.
+An advantage of PDT over OST is the ability to perform the procedure at the patient's bedside.
 This significantly decreases costs and time/people-power needed for an operating room (OR) procedure.
 Contraindications for percutaneous tracheostomy include infection at the site of tracheostomy, uncontrolled bleeding disorder, unstable cardiopulmonary status, patient unable to stay still, abnormal anatomy of the tracheolaryngeal structures.

 Risks and complications

 As with most other surgical procedures, some cases are more difficult than others.
 Surgery on children is more difficult because of their smaller size.
 Difficulties such as a short neck and bigger thyroid glands make the trachea hard to open.
 There are other difficulties with patients with irregular necks, the obese, and those with a large goitre.

-The many possible complications include hemorrhage, loss of airway, subcutaneous emphysema, wound infections, stomal cellulites, fracture of tracheal rings, poor placement of the tracheostomy tube, and bronchospasm.
+The many possible complications include hemorrhage, loss of airway, subcutaneous emphysema, wound infections, stoma cellulites, fracture of tracheal rings, poor placement of the tracheostomy tube, and bronchospasm.

 Early complications include infection, hemorrhage, pneumomediastinum, pneumothorax, tracheoesophageal fistula, recurrent laryngeal nerve injury, and tube displacement.
 Delayed complications include tracheal-innominate artery fistula, tracheal stenosis, delayed tracheoesophageal fistula, and tracheocutaneous fistula.

 A 2013 systematic review (published cases from 1985 to April 2013) studied the complications and risk factors of percutaneous dilatational tracheostomy (PDT), identifying major causes of fatality to be hemorrhage (38.0%), airway complications (29.6%), tracheal perforation (15.5%), and pneumothorax (5.6%) A similar systematic review in 2017 (cases from 1990 to 2015) studying fatality in both open surgical tracheotomy (OST) and PDT identified similar rates of mortality and causes of death between the two techniques.

 Hemorrhage is rare, but the most likely cause of fatality after a tracheostomy.
 It usually occurs due to a tracheoarterial fistula, an abnormal connection between the trachea and nearby blood vessels, and most commonly manifests between 3 days to 6 weeks after the procedure is done.
 Fistulas can result from incorrectly positioned equipment, high cuff pressures causing pressure sores or mucosal damage, a low surgical trachea site, repetitive neck movement, radiotherapy, or prolonged intubation.

 A potential risk factor identified in a 2013 systematic review of the percutaneous technique was the lack of bronchoscopic guidance.
 Use of the bronchoscope, an instrument inserted through a patient's mouth for internal visualization of the airway, can help with proper placement of instruments and better visualization of anatomical structures.
 However, this can also be dependent on the skills and familiarity of the surgeon with both the procedure and the patient's anatomy.